pillarjs/csrf/README.md

 #### Options

-Morgan accepts these properties in the options object.
+Tokens accepts these properties in the options object.

 ##### saltLength